World Health and Safety at Work Day

 About Gary Holland

-Chartered Health and Safety professional, with extensive knowledge of creating and implementing health and safety, environmental and quality management systems to ISO 9001, ISO 14001 and OHSAS 18001 / ISO 45001 standard.
+Chartered Health and Safety professional, with extensive knowledge of creating and implementing health and safety, environmental and quality management systems.

-Experience in working with a number of high profile clients in demanding and high-risk industries, including; Utilities, Construction, Manufacturing, Renewable Energy (offshore and onshore wind), Defense, Nuclear and Public sector.
+Experience in working with a number of high profile clients in demanding and high-risk industries, including; Utilities, Construction, Manufacturing, Renewable Energy (offshore and onshore wind), Defence, Nuclear and Public sector.

 I am able to understand client’s needs and expectations and deliver projects to high standards, implementing best practice above compliance.